smudge/decks/railsconf-2022/slides.md

 ![incentives-2](/images/incentives-2.png)

 <!--
-And a non-engineering team who desperately needed that demo environment, but who quickly learned not to trust it.
+And a non-engineering team who desperately needed that demo environment (to give demos), but who quickly learned not to trust it.
 -->

 ---